Disclaimer: I do not own Harry Potter.

 "We were hunting for rats!"
 Harry blurted out.

-"A rat, to be precise," Remus nodded.
+"A rat, to be precise," Remus nodded in agreement.
 "Some student lost his pet and Harry here is trying to help me."

 "Why?
 It's just a pet, right?"